donaldRwilliams/beyond_lasso/README.md

   * functions.R: This file includes the function GGMncv_search.
 This will be in the new version of **GGMncv**, but for now this file is needed to reproduce the simulations.

+* tuning_select_sim.Rmd: This code will reproduce the simulations in the section titled "Tuning Parameter Selection."
+  * functions.R: This file includes the function GGMncv_search.
+This will be in the new version of **GGMncv**, but for now this file is needed to reproduce the simulations.

 Williams, D. R. (2020).
 Beyond Lasso: A Survey of Nonconvex Regularization in Gaussian Graphical Models. https://doi.org/10.31234/osf.io/ad57p